PKPublicCode/SecuredApi/Docs/Product/Actions.md

 |WhiteList|No||Array of the allowed IPs |
 |NoAccessStatusCode|Yes|403|Status code returned in case of failure |
 |NoAccessResponseBody|Yes|Empty string|Response body returned in case of failure. |
-#### Return
+#### Fallibility
-Secceeded if IP found in a specified white list.
+Succeeds if IP is found in a specified white list.
 Fails otherwise otherwise
 ### [SuppressRequestHeaders](../../SecuredApi/Logic/Routing.Model/ActionsActions.Basic/SuppressRequestHeaders.cs)
 #### Summary
 Removes header from client request